 Negative caster is rarely used in production cars; positive caster however is something that most cars have, and without it, they’d be really difficult to drive.

 To better understand camber, look at your car from the front view and focus on the tires.
 If the top of both tires is tilted away from the car, that’s positive camber, and if it’s tilted towards the car, that’s negative camber.

 Race cars use negative camber and they do this to maximize grip during high-speed corners.
 You see, when cars bank into tight corners at high speeds, their inside wheels have little to no load on them while the outside wheels carry most of the weight.

 When this happens, the outside wheels fold over and lose some of the much-needed tire-road contact areas.
 To keep the contact patch as flat as possible, negative camber is needed.

-Most unintended suspension geometry changes occur because of camber.
+Most unintended suspension geometry changes occur because of adjustments to camber angles.
 It is arguably the most sensitive suspension angle and needs to be taken into account before doing almost anything to your car’s handling.

 Toe angle refers to the direction your tires are pointing in when you’re looking at them from the top view.
 It can change depending on whether your car is accelerating or decelerating.